Borderline ovarian tumours

 What are borderline ovarian tumours?

 Around 15 out of 100 ovarian tumours (15%) are borderline tumours.
-They are also described as atypical proliferative tumours.
-And used to be called tumours of low malignant potential.
+They are sometimes called atypical proliferative tumours or tumours of low malignant potential.

 They are different to ovarian cancer because they don't grow into the supportive tissue of the ovary (the stroma).
-They tend to grow slowly and in a more controlled way than cancer cells.
+They usually grow slowly and in a more controlled way than cancer cells.

 Borderline tumours usually affect women aged between 20 and 40.
 They are usually diagnosed at an early stage.
-This is when the abnormal cells are still within the ovary.
+This means the abnormal cells are still within the ovary.

-Occasionally some abnormal cells break away from the tumour and settle elsewhere in the body, usually the abdomen.
+Sometimes abnormal cells break away from the tumour and settle elsewhere in the body.
+This is usually in the tummy (abdomen).
 Very rarely, these cells start to grow into the underlying tissue.

 The main treatment for borderline tumours is surgery.
 Most women are cured and have no further problems.
 There is a small risk of the tumour coming back.
 Very rarely, the borderline tumour cells change into cancer cells.